How To Repair Drywall Holes So They REALLY Don’t Show

-1) First, look inside the hole to make sure that there’s no electrical wires or plumbing in the way.
-Once you’ve confirmed that it’s all clear, cut out a square hole around the existing hole.
+1) First, look inside the hole to make sure that there are no electrical wires or plumbing in the way.
+Once you’ve confirmed that it’s all clear, cut out a square around the existing hole.
 Use the measuring tape and pencil to mark out a true square, then use the utility knife to make the cutout.

 2) Next, cut a matching square out of new drywall.
 You want it to be the same size as the square hole you just made.
 Make sure the new drywall is the same thickness as the old drywall.

-3) Now you’ll need to make a “backer”, which will hold the new drywall in place.
+3) Now make a “backer,” which will anchor the new drywall.
 Cut the piece of scrap wood so that it’s a few inches longer (on each side) than the height of the square hole.
-This will be your backer, to provide an anchor for your new drywall.
-Slide the backer into the hole and use drywall screws to fasten it in place, so that it spans across the back of the hole.
+Slide the backer into the hole and use drywall screws to fasten it in place, so that it spans the back of the hole.
 Finally, put the new drywall square in place and use one screw to fasten it firmly to the backer.

 4) And that’s your patch.
 It doesn’t have to be an absolutely perfect fit, because you’ll be covering the seams with drywall tape, and filling the gaps with joint compound.

-5) Now you need to apply the drywall tape all around the seams.
+5) Time to apply drywall tape all around the seams.
 Press firmly so that the tape adheres completely, as flat as possible.
 Then, using a small spreading knife, apply the joint compound.
-Fill in the crevices and smooth the compound over the tape, blending it into the wall.
+Fill in the crevices and smooth compound over the tape, blending it into the wall.
 Finish off with a few passes of the large spreading knife, to create a seamless finish.